nus-cs2113-AY2021S1/tp/docs/team/muhammadhoze.md

          **find meeting**

         Format:
-            find <keyword>
+            find {tasks,links,books,expenses,modules} k/<keyword>
-             <keyword> refers to the word to be matched with the tasks description.
+             <keyword> refers to the word or phrase to be matched with the item description.
 8. Clearing all data from system: `clear`
 This command allow students to wipe off all their data.